Gymnasium (Germany): Mentoring

-As the new crop of students arrive at gymnasium, there is often a period of adjustment.
-Some gymnasia have mentors that help the new, younger students get settled in.
+As the new crop of students arrives at the gymnasium, there is often a period of adjustment.
+Some gymnasia have mentors who help new, younger students settle in.
 They show them around the school and introduce them to older students.
 In the case of boarding schools, they also show them the city.
-The mentoring does not mean a student is seen as being "at risk."
+Mentoring does not mean a student is seen as "at risk."
 On the contrary, if there is a mentoring programme, all new students are likely to have a mentor.

-Some schools have mentors (mostly alumni or parents) who help graduates choose a college and who arrange practical training for them.
+Some schools have mentors (mostly alums or parents) who help graduates choose a college and arrange practical training.

-In 2008, a mentoring programme called "Arbeiterkind" ("working-class child") was founded to assist students from working-class families make the transition.
+In 2008, a mentoring programme called "Arbeiterkind" ("working-class child") was founded to support students from working-class families in their transition.
 A year later, this organization had 1000 mentors and 70 local chapters.

 Booster clubs

 Gymnasiasten on a skiing-trip.
 In many cases, the booster club covers the costs of poorer students.

-The Schulverein or Förderverein is an organization formed for financial support of the school.
+The Schulverein or Förderverein is an organization formed to support the school financially.
 Members may be parents and alumni, or philanthropists.
-They pay for books for the school library and offer a hand to students from less affluent families, affording them the opportunity to participate in field trips and school outings.
+They pay for books for the school library and offer a hand to students from less affluent families, allowing them to participate in field trips and school outings.

 Teacher education

-In general, to obtain a teaching degree for Gymnasia, prospective teachers have to study at least two subjects which are part of the curriculum of the gymnasia.
-Some decide to study three subjects or more.
+In general, to obtain a teaching degree for Gymnasia, prospective teachers must study at least two subjects in the gymnasia's curriculum.
+Some decide to study three or more subjects.
 In addition, the university programmes for teachers always include lectures on educational sciences and didactics.
-After nine semesters (4.5 years) or more, students have to pass the Erstes Staatsexamen, a state-level exam, roughly equivalent to a master's degree, which marks the end of their academic training.
-However, having passed this test does not qualify someone at once to become a gymnasium teacher.
-This education is followed by the Referendariat (training on-the-job), which normally lasts for 18–24 months.
+After 9 semesters (4.5 years) or more, students must pass the Erstes Staatsexamen, a state-level exam roughly equivalent to a master's degree, which marks the end of their academic training.
+However, having passed this test does not qualify someone to become a gymnasium teacher.
+This education is followed by the Referendariat (on-the-job training), which normally lasts 18–24 months.
 During this time, the student teacher gains practical teaching experience under the supervision of experienced colleagues.
 This phase is completed by the "Zweites Staatsexamen," which assesses the trainees' practical teaching ability.
-Those having successfully completed both the first and second state examinations may then apply for a position at a Gymnasium or lesser schools.
+Those who have completed both the first and second state examinations may then apply for a position at a Gymnasium or a lesser school.

-However, the systems of teacher education differ among the Bundesländer, include exceptions and are often modified.
+However, the systems of teacher education differ among the Bundesländer, include exceptions, and are often modified.
 One trend is the abolishing of the first state examination in favour of Master of Education programmes.
 The second state examination is not affected by this development.